The Making of the Modern Mind

 The government website claims that processing is currently (March 2010) taking about 4-6 weeks for both new and renewal applications.
 You need to have your passport by September 1st, since we need that information in order to book your flight overseas.
 These passports are good for 10 years, however, so you might as well get it now, even if you are still uncertain about participating in this trip.

 • Manchester University Student ID: College students typically enjoy discounted admissions, although this usually applies only to students in the European Union.
 In case we get lucky, however, have your ID with you.

 Forms to Fill-Out and Matters to Consider

-• Request for Clearance for Off-Campus Short term Program: This very short Manchester College form can be completed here.
+• Request for Clearance for Off-Campus Short term Program: This very short Manchester University form can be completed here.
 For “Approximate length of Program” put “2 weeks”.
 For “Off-Campus Location” put “London/Paris” in the City blank, and “U.K./France” in the Country blank.

-• Off-Campus Activity Waver: This fairly short Manchester College form can be completed in the campus Gateway system here.
+• Off-Campus Activity Waver: This fairly short Manchester University form can be completed in the campus Gateway system here.
 For “Date(s) of Activity” put “2012-01-08” through “2012-01-22”.
 You will also need insurance information (insurance company, policyholder, and policyholder ID number) to complete this form, as well as the names and phone numbers for two emergency contacts.

 • University Liability Release: